arizzen/arizzen/README.md

 ### Hi there 👋

+Nice to Meet You
+I'm Richmond
+i write C++,javascript, Html & Css
+You can reach Me on twitter https://twitter.com/richmon19415105 Looking forward to meeting you
 <!--
 **arizzen/arizzen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.